 Consultancy and Enterprise

-Dr Sarkar works closely with organisations on creating environments and cultures that enable high performance, including WorldSkills UK; Loughborough Sport; British Triathlon; the England and Wales Cricket Board; the National Health Service; and the Youth Sport Trust.
+Dr Sarkar works closely with teams and organisations on creating environments and cultures that enable high performance, including the Premier League, the Netherlands Olympic Committee, Agility Team GB, Hockey Wales, Cricket Scotland, and Nova Centurion Swimming Club.
 He is regularly interviewed about sport psychology-related topics on national and local television and radio.

-- Case Studies in Sport and Exercise Psychology: Editorial Board Member (January 2016 – present)
+- January 2016 – present: Case Studies in Sport and Exercise Psychology: Editorial Board

 Membership of Professional Bodies